 • Wash your hands often throughout the day with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.

-• Hand sanitizing stations are installed at the main entrances to the school, common area spaces and entrance to all classrooms.
+• Hand sanitizing stations are installed at the main entrances to the school as well as common area spaces throughout the school building.

 • Bringing personal hand sanitizers to school is encouraged, not to be shared with others.